Legal Agreement: Terms of Service

 - Frequently touched surfaces belonging to the Organisation (including counters, handrails, doors, phones, keyboards and EFTPOS facilities) are regularly cleaned.

-- External guests will be required to have their temperature tested via an infrared touch-free thermometer before being granted access to the space.
-All guests must enter the space via reception on Level 2 only.
+- All guests must enter the space via reception on Level 2 only and must check-in via the Victorian Government QR Code.
 This includes members of any team who normally reside interstate and are regular visitors.
-Access to other areas of the space will not be granted until our staff have undertaken testing.
+Access to other areas of the space will not be granted until check-in is complete.

 - If you observe anything that does not meet this standard, please advise management immediately or as soon as possible in order for us to rectify the situation.